 An increase in compensated absences liability decreases net position, but has no effect on fund balance.
-A decrease in the lease liability decreases fund balance but has no effect on effect on net position.
+A decrease in the lease liability decreases fund balance but has no effect on net position.

-Current year net decrease in compensated absences \$ 33,777 Current year decrease in the lease liability \$ 242,695
+Current year net decrease in compensated absences \$ 33,777 Current year decrease in the lease liability 242.695 current your dooredoo in the loade hability 2 12,000